vextorspace/kUnit/Inbox.markdown

   - ~~count how many fail~~
 - assertHasSize - remove from TestSummaryTest
 - ~~count setup failure as failure~~
-- count teardown failure as failure
+- ~~count teardown failure as failure~~
+- do not run test if setup fails but still run teardown